12 Tips for Surviving Divorce During the Holidays

 This year, give yourself the gift of realistic expectations.

-You don’t have to bake 15 different kinds of Christmas cookies, send Christmas cards, decorate every inch of the house, buy your kids amazing and expensive presents, decorate a 12-foot Christmas tree, hang lights outside, AND cook a Christmas meal that would make Martha Stewart jealous!
+You don’t have to bake 15 different kinds of Christmas cookies, send Christmas cards, decorate every inch of the house, buy your kids amazing and expensive presents, deck out a 12-foot Christmas tree, hang lights outside yourself, AND cook a Christmas meal that would make Martha Stewart jealous!

 Trying to do EVERYTHING – especially when what you really want to do is stay in bed with the covers over your head – will only stress you out.
 It will make you feel even more inadequate.